GodOmParticle999/WeatherApp/README.md

 # WeatherApp
-This repo is related to Weather Forecast
+This repo is related to Current Weather